Advanced Vocab Words - Set 8 Flashcards

 146

-# Fill in the blank with the most appropriate vocabulary word.
-He chose to \_\_\_\_\_\_ his previous beliefs in favor of a new philosophy. ## Footnote *Hint: The word starts with 'a'.*
+# Fill in the blank: He chose to \_\_\_\_\_\_ his previous beliefs in favor of a new philosophy. ## Footnote ***Hint:*** *Starts with "a" and means "to formally renounce".*

 abjure ## Footnote *abjure (ab-**djoor**)* v. to renounce or reject solemnly; to recant or avoid